RedFoxAU/civ-ipriot-smiley/knowledge_and_evidence.md

   Having removed the hardcoded color values, we now enhance the base class to support dynamic color assignments more effectively.

   1. **Modify the `__init__()` method in the `Smiley` class:** Introduce a default argument named `complexion` and assign `YELLOW` as its default value.
 This allows the instantiation of smileys with customizable colors.
+ >     def __init__(self, complexion=YELLOW): # Default complexion is yellow

   2. **Introduce a new instance variable:** Create a variable called `my_complexion` and assign the `complexion` parameter to it.
 This step ensures that each smiley instance can maintain its own color state.
+>     Changed self.YELLOW to self.my_complexion

   3. **Rationale for `my_complexion`:** Using a distinct instance variable like `my_complexion` avoids potential conflicts with the method parameter names and clarifies that it is an attribute specific to the object.
+> Agree - this avoid conflicts with complexion as my_complexion is unique, so there will be no confusion in the code.

   4. **Bulk rename:** We want to update our grid to use the value of complexion, but we have so many `Y`'s in the grid.
 Use your IDE's refactoring tool to rename all instances of the **symbol** `Y` to `X`.
 Where `X` is the value of the `complexion` variable.
 Include a screenshot evidencing you have found the correct refactor tool and the changes made.